fleetdm/fleet/README.md

 * [Docker](https://www.docker.com/products/overview#/install_the_platform)

-If you're using MacOS or Linux, you should have Make installed already.
+If you're using MacOS or Linux, Make should be installed by default.
 If you are using Windows, you will need to install it separately.
-Additionally, if you would only like to run an in-memory instances of Kolide (for demonstrations, testing, etc.), then you do not need to install Docker.
+Additionally, if you would only like to run an in-memory instance of Kolide (for demonstrations, testing, etc.), then you do not need to install Docker.

 Once you have those minimum requirements, you will need to install Kolide's